awsdocs/aws-php-developers-guide/doc_source/s3-encryption-client.rst

 ==========

-Downloading and decrypting an object requires two additional parameter on top of ``GetObject``, and the client will detect the basic cipher options for you.
+Downloading and decrypting an object requires two additional parameter on top of ``GetObject`` and has two more optional ones.
+The client will detect the basic cipher options for you.

 * ``'@SecurityProfile'``:  If set to ‘V2’, only objects that are encrypted in V2-compatible format can be decrypted.
 Setting this parameter  to ‘V2_AND_LEGACY’ also allows objects encrypted in V1-compatible format to be decrypted.
 To support migration, set @SecurityProfile to ‘V2_AND_LEGACY’.
 Use ‘V2’ only for new application development.
  * ``'@MaterialsProvider'`` is a provider which handles generating a cipher key and initialization vector, as well as encrypting your cipher key via AWS KMS
  * ``'@KmsAllowDecryptWithAnyCmk'``: (optional) Setting this parameter to true enables decryption without supplying a KMS key.
 The default value is false.
  * ``'@CipherOptions'`` (optional) are additional configurations for the encryption including which cipher to use and keysize

 .. code-block:: php